BayremAbdellaoui/english_accent_classifier/README.md

 ## Notes
 - The accent classifier model is open-source and provided by [Jzuluaga/accent-id-commonaccent_ecapa](https://huggingface.co/Jzuluaga/accent-id-commonaccent_ecapa).
 - The model works best with clear, single-speaker English audio.
 Results may be less accurate for noisy, multi-speaker, or short clips.
-- Only the audio is used for accent detection; no transcription is performed.
 - All downloaded models and audio files are stored locally and ignored by git.

 ## License